tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 located within ambiguous regions of the category space which allow the experimenters to assess whether the difference in category variability influenced how far participants generalize the category boundaries.
 A.
-L. Cohen et al. (2001) trained subjects on two categories, one with much more variability than the other.
+L. Cohen et al. (2001) conducted two experiments with this basic paradigm.
 In experiment 1, a low variability category composed of 1 instance was compared against a high-variability category of 2 instances in one condition, and 7 instances in another.
 In experiment 2 both categories were composed of 3 instances, but for the low-variability group the instances were clustered close to each other, whereas the high-variability groups instances were spread much further apart.
 Participants were tested on an ambiguous novel instance that was located in between the two trained categories.
-Both experiments provided evidence that participants were much more likely to categorize the novel middle stimulus into a category with greater variation.
+Both experiments provided evidence that participants were much more likely to categorize the novel middle stimulus into the category with greater variation.

 Further observations of widened generalization following varied training have since been observed in numerous investigations (Hahn et al., 2005;